bruceme/SportVFR/README.md

 # SportVFR

-!CATION! - Work in progress (see updates coming soon, mostly to the code)
+!CATION! - Work in progress (see updates coming soon)

 An open-source DIY flight instrument